Madaniarias/Project_2/README.md

 **Fig 14.** The following image present a graph for the mean of the humidity in the remote server server during the 48 hour data collection period.

-By Analizing the graphs plotted it can be said that:
+By Analyzing the graphs plotted it can be said that:
 - The value for the median is 33%.

-## Compariosn between Local and Remote servers
+## Comparison between Local and Remote servers

 ### OUTDOOR VS. INDOOR AVERAGE TEMPERATURE AND HUMIDITY